 Specifically, the Task Force voted to recommend that the town prepare and implement a new Adaptive Management Plan, as described in the Task Force’s March 2025 “Alternatives Under Consideration” report Proposal #1, subject to revisions that had been discussed and verbally agreed to during the May 22 meeting.
 Among the Task Force’s revisions was a change in name from “Recurring” to “Adaptive” Management, reflecting the dynamic nature of the actual implementation steps to be taken over time.
 The March 2025 “Alternatives Under Consideration” report includes the full text of this proposal and is available on the Task Force website, and the text of the “Preparing a New Recurring Management Plan” proposal is included below in Appendix G. The discrepancy between the May 22 and June 12 votes can be explained due to the resignation of the one Task Force member noted above, as well as shifting Task Force perspectives on the recommendations when considered in broad terms (as they were on May 22) vs. as part of a final report with additional details and background information (as they were one June 12).

 See Appendix F for the Base Scenario A Recurring Management Proposal scenario budget, as well as budget items for water access upgrades and trails from the Dam Removal Proposal, which reflect Task Force estimates for those costs.
 Additional sources will be needed to obtain estimates for any treatment approaches that are included in the Adaptive Management Plan but were not included in the Task Force’s “Alternatives Under Consideration Report,” such as herbicide treatment and/or other potential methods.
-CPA funding that has been appropriated for dredging the pond and other improvements could be requested to be reallocated for other approaches, and the CPC could potentially approve additional funds in the future to help pay for pond management activities, subject to approval at Town Meeting.
+CPA funding that has been appropriated for dredging the pond, restoration of the pond, and other improvements could be requested to be reallocated for other approaches, and the CPC could potentially approve additional funds in the future to help pay for pond management activities, subject to approval at Town Meeting.

 The Concord Scouting America Troop 132, chartered by Concord Scout House has volunteered to actively participate in the development of a monitoring process as part of scouts earning the Sustainability Merit Badge.